 Note: Indicate if any independent assessment/evaluation/assurance has been carried out by an external agency.
 (Y/N) If yes, name of the external agency.
+No assessment was carried out by an external agency during the year.

-- 5. With respect to the ecologically sensitive areas reported in question 10 of Essential Indicators above, provide details of the significant direct & indirect impact of the entity on biodiversity in such areas along with prevention and remediation activities.
+- 5. With respect to the ecologically sensitive areas reported in question 10 of Essential Indicators such areas along with prevention and remediation activities.
 Not Applicable - 6.
-If the entity has undertaken any specific initiatives or used innovative technology or solutions to improve resource efficiency or reduce impact due to emissions/effluent discharge/waste generated, please provide details of the same as well as the outcome of such initiatives, as per the following format:
+If the entity has undertaken any specific initiatives or used innovative technology or solutions to improve resource efficiency or reduce impact due to emissions/effluent discharge/waste the following format: